 - 2009 to Present, Professor Emeritus, Division of Health Policy and Management for the School of Public Health, University of Minnesota - 1999 to 2009, Professor, Division of Health Policy and Management, School of Public Health, University of Minnesota.
-1999 to 2006, Associate Professor and from 1999 to 2005 Division Head. - 1996 to 1999, President, Public Policy Partners, a health policy consulting firm. - 1995 a Partner in the law firm of Dorsey & Whitney. - 1991 to 1994, a Senior Health Policy Analyst for the United States Senate. - 1982 to 1993, Associate Professor of Business & Public Policy at the University of California at Berkeley. - Currently, member of the California State Bar Association; board of Directors of Banner Health. - Professor Foote brings to the Board policy expertise in both health care and corporate responsibility, as well as experience with our hospital customers from her background in public service, academia and hospital board of director service.
+1999 to 2006, Associate Professor and from 1999 to 2005 Division Head. - 1996 to 1999, President, Public Policy Partners, a health policy consulting firm. - 1995 a Partner in the law firm of Dorsey & Whitney. - 1991 to 1994, a Senior Health Policy Analyst for the United States Senate. - 1982 to 1993, Associate Professor of Business & Public Policy at the University of California at Berkeley. - Currently, member of the California State Bar Association; board of Directors of Banner Health. - Professor Foote brings to the Board policy expertise in both health care and corporate responsibility, as well as experience with our hospital customers from her background in public service, academia and hospital board of director service. - Pedro P. Granadillo

-Pedro P. Granadillo
+Age 65 First elected Director in 2004 Serving a term ending in 2013 Currently Chairman of the Board at AuraBiosciences, a private biotechnology company.
+2008 to 2010, Chairman of the Board, Tigris Pharmaceuticals, Inc., a biotechnology company.

-- Currently Chairman of the Board at AuraBiosciences, a private biotechnology company.
-2008 to 2010, Chairman of the Board, Tigris Pharmaceuticals, Inc., a - biotechnology company.
+1998 to his retirement in 2004, Senior Vice President of Eli Lilly & Company with responsibility for manufacturing, quality and human resources and member of the Executive Committee.

-1998 to his retirement in 2004, Senior Vice President of Eli Lilly & Company with responsibility for manufacturing, quality and human resources and member of the Executive Committee. - 1993 to 1998, Vice President, Human Resources at Eli Lilly & Company. - 1970 to 1998 various senior positions at Eli Lilly & Company in manufacturing including thirteen years in Europe. - Currently, member of the Board of Directors of Nile Therapeutics, a pharmaceutical company, Dendreon Corporation, a biotechnology company, and NPS Pharmaceuticals, a biotechnology company. - Mr. Granadillo's experience as a global human resources, manufacturing and quality executive and private company board chairman provides the Company with operational expertise, international experience and skills in evaluating organizational capability and succession plans.
+- 1993 to 1998, Vice President, Human Resources at Eli Lilly & Company. - 1970 to 1998 various senior positions at Eli Lilly & Company in manufacturing including thirteen years in Europe. - Currently, member of the Board of Directors of Nile Therapeutics, a pharmaceutical company, Dendreon Corporation, a biotechnology company, and NPS Pharmaceuticals, a biotechnology company. - Mr. Granadillo's experience as a global human resources, manufacturing and quality executive and private company board chairman provides the Company with operational expertise, international experience and skills in evaluating organizational capability and succession plans. - 1995 to his retirement in 2005, with St. Jude Medical, Inc.; senior level positions including 2001 to 2005 as Chief Technology Officer of the Cardiac Rhythm Management Division and 1999 to 2001 as Senior Vice President for Technology and Design. - Adjunct Full Professor of Biomedical Engineering at the California Polytechnic State University (emeritus), and Adjunct Full Professor of Biomedical Engineering at the University of Minnesota.
+Awarded 2010 Career Achievement Award in Biomedical Engineering which is the highest international award in biomedical engineering. - Currently, serves on the Board of Directors for TASER International, Inc., a safety technologies company. - Dr. Kroll provides the Board with deep knowledge in the areas of medical innovation and technology, in addition to his public company board experience.

 Mark W. Kroll, Ph.D.
+Age 59 First elected Director in 2006 Serving a term ending in 2013